vue-land/vue-land/src/markdown/q-and-a/02-damian-dulisz-chris-fritz.md

 <guest name="Chris Fritz" />

 The main downsides of an event bus is you get a lot of state change happening without clear trails of what emitted an event or what changes that event resulted in, making the app increasingly difficult to debug.
 I never use, for any purpose.
-For an equally simple pattern, I recommend managing state on a root instance using this.$root instead.
+For an equally simple pattern, I recommend managing state on a root instance using this.\$root instead.

 ---